girmesh03/Task-Manager-V17/docs/validate-correct-update-enhance-complete.md

 **YOU ARE STRICTLY FORBIDDEN FROM:**

 - Skipping ANY file from `backend/*` or `client/*` directories
-- Skipping ANY line, statement, or character from `docs/build-prompt.md`
+- Skipping ANY line, statement, or character from `docs/validate-correct-update-enhance-complete.md`, `docs/phase5-controllers-detailed.md`, `docs/build-prompt.md` and `docs/dev-phase-tracker.md`
-- For controllers validation, correction, update, enhancement utilize `docs/phase5-controllers-detailed.md` effectively in addition to what is given on this prompt.
+- For controllers validation, correction, update, enhancement utilize `docs/validate-correct-update-enhance-complete.md`, and `docs/phase5-controllers-detailed.md` effectively in addition to what is given on this prompt.
 - Making assumptions or using default knowledge
 - Accepting "good enough" implementations
 - Ignoring edge cases or error scenarios